 In addition to phone calls, SIP can also be used to set up video, instant messaging, media distribution and other applications, supporting the ever-more popular omnichannel communication trend.

-Not surprisingly, SIP technology is an ideal solution for call centers, and an increasing amount of call centers now rely on this technology in order to handle their customer communication.
+Not surprisingly, SIP technology is an ideal solution for call centers, and an increasing amount of call centers now rely on this technology to handle their customer communication.

-First things first: SIP technology is cost-effective.
-In fact, SIP has great potential for call centers, as instead of relying on physical wires, it can simply use VoIP technology, which is easier and cheaper.
+SIP has great potential for call centers, as instead of relying on physical wires, it can simply use VoIP technology which is easier and cheaper.

 In particular, SIP eliminates the need for expensive call center desk phones by reducing both space requirements and the cost of equipment necessary for physical hardware solutions.